 Your birds will love having perch available to sit upon while they eat, play, sleep, etc. A few simple wooden sticks placed strategically throughout the cage will help provide these opportunities.

 Make sure that the height of the perch matches the size of your bird.
 For example, if you plan to put a perch next to where your bird eats, make sure that the perch is tall enough for it to comfortably reach its mouth.

 As mentioned earlier, keeping your bird’s cage clean is essential.
 The same goes for any other pet owner who has pets.
 Keeping your bird’s cage clean helps prevent diseases and parasites from spreading among your flock.

-Cleaning your bird’s cage regularly ensures that all parts of the cage remain sanitized.
+Cleaning your bird’s cage regularly, especially the bedding (whether it’s made out of paper or wood shavings), ensures that all parts of the cage remain sanitized.
 As well, regular cleaning prevents bacteria build-ups within the cage.